veramalavolti/veramalavolti/README.md

 # 👋 Hi, I'm Vera Malavolti

-🎓 **Cultural Anthropologist & Data Science, Analytics & AI Apprentice**
+🎓 Data Analyst & Data Science Student @ Start2Impact University
+📍 Based in Bologna, Italy — planning to move to Madrid 🇪🇸 💡 Passionate about data-driven insights, storytelling, and meaningful analysis.

 I explore the intersection between **data, culture, and design** — using analytics not only to interpret the world, but to transform it in socially and environmentally meaningful ways.
 My background in anthropology shapes a critical and human-centered approach to data, while my training in AI and UX helps me translate insights into actionable systems and experiences.
+My tools: **Python (pandas, scikit-learn, matplotlib), SQL, and Tableau.**

 ---